-- Medium and high-density residential development, as specified in Section 3.4.1 Residential Densities, (36 units/net hectare and above) shall be encouraged, where appropriate and compatible. - 2.
-New low-density residential development, as specified in Section 3.4.1 Residential Densities, (up to 35 units/net hectare) shall only be permitted in mixed-use buildings with street-oriented non-residential development.
-Otherwise, they low density residential development shall be directed to the Residential designation.
-New single-detached dwellings shall not be permitted. - 3.
-The redevelopment of existing low-density residential uses into non-residential uses or mixed-use development with a higher density residential component is encouraged. - 4.
-In the case of mixed-use buildings, parking for residential uses will be distinctly identified from the parking for commercial uses. - 9.5.
+- 1. Medium and high-density residential development, as specified in Section 3.4.1 Residential Densities, shall be encouraged, where appropriate and compatible. - New low density residential development, as specified in Section 3.4.1 Residential Densities, shall only be permitted in mixed-use buildings with street-oriented non-residential development.
+Otherwise, low density residential development shall be directed to the Residential designation.
+New single-detached dwellings shall not be permitted. - The redevelopment of existing low-density residential uses into nonresidential uses or mixed-use development with a higher density residential component is encouraged. - 4.
+In the case of mixed-use buildings, parking for residential uses will be distinctly identified from the parking for commercial uses. - 5.
 Home-based businesses shall be permitted provided they satisfy the policies of Section 3.3.7 Home-Based Businesses of this Plan and the County Official Plan, and do not detract from or result in negative impacts to other commercial uses in the Village Core.